marwan-mohamed12/Comfy-sloth-store/README.md

 9. Stripe

 ## Contributing
-Contributions to the Furniture E-Commerce Website are welcome!
+Contributions to the Comfy Sloth Website are welcome!
 If you find any bugs or have suggestions for improvement, please feel free to open an issue or submit a pull request.